Indoor Mold - Parts 1 and 2

-During the last several years, we all have heard about illnesses and structural problems within homes as a result of exposure to toxic mold and fungal microorganisms.
-And there seems to be an increase of allergy symptoms and hypersensitivity, particularly in young children, as a result of mold.
-Learning more about mold and the causes of these problems is the first step in knowing how to maintain a quality home environment.
+Over the past several years, we have all heard about illnesses and structural problems within homes as a result of exposure to toxic mold and fungal microorganisms.
+Likewise, there seems to be an increase of allergy symptoms and hypersensitivity, particularly in young children, as a result of mold.
+Mold can affect anyone (whether allergic or not).
+And, according to the Environmental Protection Agency (EPA), "Mold can be found almost anywhere."
+Learning more about mold and its causes in indoor settings is the first step in knowing how to maintain a quality home environment and avoid the adverse health effects that mold is known to bring.

-Building Related Illness (BRI) and Sick Building Syndrome (SBS) are terms used when health symptoms are experienced while in a particular building (including the home) and relief from these symptoms only occurs after leaving the site.
+Building Related Illness (BRI) and Sick Building Syndrome (SBS) are terms used when health symptoms are experienced while in a particular building (including the home), with relief from these symptoms only occurring after leaving the site.
 Causes of BRI and SBS are often related to poor Indoor Air Quality (IAQ).
 Poor IAQ can be caused by many different factors such as:

 - Inadequate or contaminated ventilation systems